dingusdev/dingusppc/zdocs/developers/dbdma.md

 | AUDIO IN          | 0x9    |
 | SCSI1             | 0xA    |

-What's notable about the registers is that they are in little-endian format.
+What's notable about the registers is that they are in little-endian format, thus Mac OS uses the stwbrx and lwbrx instructions to store values.

 | Register          | Offset |
 |:-----------------:|:------:|